|Baylor > Environmental Science > Faculty and Staff > Bryan W. Brooks, Ph.D|

 Dr. Brooks and his students focus current research on water quality and water reuse, comparative toxicology and pharmacology, applied ecology, sustainable molecular design, developing approaches to define risks of contaminants of historical and emerging concern, natural resource extraction and the ecology and toxicology of harmful algae blooms.
 This research contributes to developing science-based approaches to define and manage complex environmental and health issues.

 Dr. Brooks routinely works internationally on water quality, environmental contaminants and sustainability issues, particularly related to rapidly urbanizing regions on five continents.
-The author of over 140 manuscripts in scholarly journals and book chapters, Dr. Brooks published (with DB Huggett) Human Pharmaceuticals in the Environment: Current and Future Perspectives (Springer: ISBN 978-1-4614-3419-1).
-He has given over 150 invited presentations and plenary or keynote lectures in the United States, Argentina, Australia, Canada, China, Denmark, Germany, France, Korea, Mexico, New Zealand, Poland, Portugal, Spain, Sweden, Taiwan, Turkey, the United Kingdom and Vietnam.Teaching Interests and Student Mentoring
+The author of over 150 manuscripts in scholarly journals and book chapters, Dr. Brooks published (with DB Huggett) Human Pharmaceuticals in the Environment: Current and Future Perspectives (Springer: ISBN 978-1-4614-3419-1).
+He has given over 150 invited presentations and plenary or keynote lectures in the United States, Argentina, Australia, Brazil, Canada, China, Denmark, France, Germany, Hong Kong, Korea, Mexico, New Zealand, Poland, Portugal, Spain, Sweden, Switzerland, Taiwan, Turkey, the United Kingdom, Vietnam and Zambia.Teaching Interests and Student Mentoring

 Dr. Brooks' approach to teaching includes an active inclusion of research experiences and "real world" scenarios in the classroom.
 Because experience with contemporary scientific techniques and development of critical thinking skills is not facilitated by rote memorization, undergraduate students are often integrated into his research team, routinely present their research at scientific meetings and have contributed to refereed publications.
 For example, Dr. Brooks often mentors undergraduate honors theses; undergraduate mentees have received highly competitive fellowships from the US EPA and the Fulbright Program.
-Alumni have completed MSs, PhDs, MDs, MPHs, and other professional programs.
+Undergraduate alumni routinely secure employment following graduation and complete MSs, MPHs, PhDs, MDs, and other professional programs.
+Graduate alumni presented their findings at scholarly meetings, publish their work in international peer-reviewed journals and secure employment following graduation.

-At the graduate level, he mentors M.S. and Ph.D students through the Department of Environmental Science, and Ph.D students in environmental health through the Institute of Biomedical Studies.Select Awards/Honors
+At the graduate level, he mentors M.S. and Ph.D students through the Department of Environmental Science, and Ph.D students in environmental health through the Institute of Biomedical Studies.Recent News:

 - Presidential Citation for Exemplary Service, Society of Environmental Toxicology and Chemistry World Council and North America.
 2015.